Nihira11/automated-eda-tool/README.md

+### Note: The app may take a few seconds to wake up if it has been inactive.

 # Automated EDA Tool (Interactive Data Analysis App)

 An interactive Streamlit application that performs automated Exploratory Data Analysis (EDA) on any CSV dataset.